wendyverdonk93/docs/content/faq/finance/how-can-i-perform-a-refund-.md

 ---
 You can perform a refund by following a few simple steps:

-1. Login into your [MultiSafepay Control](https://merchant.multisafepay.com) account
+1. Log in to your [MultiSafepay Control](https://merchant.multisafepay.com) account
 2. In the Dashboard, navigate to _Transactions_ → _Transaction overview_
 3. Select the _Completed_ transaction you wish to refund
 4. Check out the detailed description of the payment under _Order summary_